Mapping the Orbital Landscape of Perturbing Planet Solutions for Single-Planet Systems with TTVs: Numerical Simulations

 We ran these simulations with \texttt{TTVFast} for a duration equal to 100 times the initial orbital period of the transiting planet with a timestep (dt) equal to 1/20$^\mathrm{th}$ the orbital period of the inner planet as suggested in \citet{Deck2014} as larger time steps can lead to step-size chaos and inaccurate orbits \citep{WisdomHolman1992}.
 We selected 10 different orbital parameter configurations (i.e., sets of eccentricities in each of the relevant ranges, arguments of periastron, and mean anomalies from the distributions described above).
-For each of the 6 eccentricity ranges, we ran 10,000 \texttt{TTVFast} simulations (1,000 period ratios and 10 sets of random orbital parameters) or 60,000 \texttt{TTVFast} simulations total.
+For each of the 2 eccentricity ranges, we ran 10,000 \texttt{TTVFast} simulations (1,000 period ratios and 10 sets of random orbital parameters).
+In total, we ran 20,000 \texttt{TTVFast} simulations.

 We only keep \texttt{TTVFast} simulations where at least 50 epochs of the transiting planet are returned.
 This is a conservative cut, as systems in which the inner planet would not have transited at least 50 times during the simulation time scale (100 transit epochs) suggests an orbital period that changed by a factor of greater than two.
 It is very unlikely, given the long timescale of planetary evolution, that one would observe a stable planet undergoing such rapid dynamical change -- and thus we don't want it to bias our results.